 Are recreational fires allowed in the City?
 Open burning of fuel, garbage, or other combustible refuse or waste material, including leaves, brush, tree trimmings and grass is prohibited.
 Exemptions exist for recreational fires for cooking, warming or ceremonial purposes.
 Only wood may be burned.
 Also exempt is a cooking fire contained in a charcoal grill, campstove or other device designed for the purpose of cooking or smoking using charcoal or a non-ash producing fuel when used for food preparation.
 (Municipal Code Sec.
 54-68. - Open Burning).

 How can I find the assessed value of property in Kewaunee?
 The Kewaunee County website allows persons to access assessment information not only for the City of Kewaunee, but properties in all of Kewaunee County.
 Click here to go to the land records site.

 How do I obtain a bartender's license?
-The Operator's (Bartender's) License is a 1-year or 2-year license expiring June 30.
-The non-refundable fee is $10.00 for 1-year or $15.00 for 2-years and must be paid at the time of application.
+The Operator's (Bartender's) License is a 2-year license expiring June 30.
+The non-refundable fee is $30.00 for must be paid at the time of application.

 The application must be filled out completely and must be notarized.
 Notary Public service is available at City Hall.

 A record check will be completed by the Kewaunee Police Department.
 The Police Department will approve or deny the application.

 State law requires that applicants complete an approved Responsible Beverage Server's course if they have neither held a license nor completed the course within the last 2 years.
 Proof must be supplied with the application.